coderholic/pyradio/docs/index.md

 **PyRadio** comes with its own client, which will make it easier to communicate with the **Remote Control Server**.

 For more information, please refer to [the relevant page](client.md).

+## Playing a station in the terminal

+A user request [Shortcut to quit pyradio and launch standalone player (e.g. mpv) with currently selected station](https://github.com/coderholic/pyradio/issues/252) lead to the possibility to use any player in the terminal.

+This action will be triggered by pressing "*X*".

+After the player stops, **PyRadio** will stop as well.

+**Note:** On Windows, **mpv** and **VLC** will open a new player window instead of executing in the terminal.

+In addition, a command line parameter has been added "*-x*" ("*--exteranl-player*") which when used in conjuction with the "*-p*" ("*--play*") command line parameter, will instruct **PyRadio** to play a station and terminate after the playback stops.

 ## Debug mode